 Drive two hours from Brisbane along the Cunningham Highway and you’ll come across Maryvale.
 It’s the gateway to the Southern Downs region and sits on the edge of the Scenic Rim, just minutes from scenic lookouts of the heritage-listed Main Range National Park.
 Pasturelands surround the regional community so you’re sure to find some of the freshest local produce when you visit.

 Built in 1912-13, Maryvale’s Crown Hotel is where you can meet many of the town’s local characters who are part of the reason why it was voted in Australian Traveller’s 50 Greatest Aussie Country Pubs You Must Visit.
 You’ll find home-cooked country meals like the Cowboy Rump and an open-air beer garden with a fire pit as well as cosy lounges and rooms inside.

-For traditional Aboriginal art, craft and story-telling, visit Cicada Woman and Yirimbahm Gallery, and for horse riding, whip cracking and boomerang throwing, pop on over to Bestbrook Mountain Resort.
+For traditional Aboriginal art, craft and story-telling, visit Cicada Woman and Yirimbahm Gallery.
+For horse riding, whip cracking and boomerang throwing, pop on over to Bestbrook Mountain Resort.

 Distance: 128 kilometres

 Warwick is more regional city than country town, but thanks to its sandstone buildings, the serpentine Condamine River and gorgeous parks and gardens, it’s got the charm and style we can’t get enough of.
 The drive is on the longer side of two hours, but a day trip or weekend getaway from Brisbane will fill you with fresh country air and provide plenty of respite from the big city.

 July is a fabulous time to visit Warwick with the Jumpers and Jazz festival in full swing as well as the Christmas in July dinners at the Abbey Boutique Hotel.
 If you’re into rodeos, then the last weekend of October is for you.